$\overline{\text{D}}$arkRayNet: Emulation of cosmic-ray antideuteron fluxes from dark matter

 For both models, we assume a half-height of the diffusion halo of $z_h=\unit[4]{kpc}$, which roughly corresponds to the lower bound from beryllium data from AMS-02 \cite{1910.04113, 2004.00441, 2102.13238, Korsmeier:2021brc, 2203.07265}.
 Note that a precise determination of the halo size is currently hindered by significant systematic uncertainties in the fragmentation cross sections of secondaries~\cite{1803.04686,1910.04113, Korsmeier:2021brc} allowing for larger values for the half-height.
-However, we have chosen the above small value following the reasoning of~\cite{Balan:2023lwg}.
+This has a direct impact on the predicted cosmic-ray fluxes resulting in sizeable uncertainties, see e.g.~\cite{Genolini:2021doh}.
+However, we have conservatively chosen the above small value following the reasoning of~\cite{Balan:2023lwg}.
 Finally, solar modulation is modeled by the force-field approximation, which allows for slightly different solar modulation potentials for antiprotons compared to protons and He \cite{AMS:2018avs}.

 In the case of AMS-02 measurements, we can treat the force-field potential as a nuisance parameter to be marginalized over.
 This is done by including the potential in a parameter scan that is used to collect appropriate training data for the emulator, as discussed in section~\ref{sec:DRN}.
 We thus obtain the potential for each parameter point that we later marginalize over.
 For future experiments, we need to fix the potential for all data points.
 In the case of GAPS, the solar modulation potential for antideuterons detected by GAPS is set to $\phi = 700$\,MV, as GAPS is scheduled to operate in the winter of 2024/2025\footnote{\url{https://gaps1.astro.ucla.edu/gaps/}} when the solar potential will be near its maximum~\cite{2019JGRA..124.2367K}.
 As the solar potential for AMS-100 cannot yet be predicted, we set the value to $\phi = 600$\,MV which is roughly the mean of all measured solar potential values.